GetGood/Encryption/Harjoitus/report.md

 [Watch a video of litaecrypt and bruteforce in action](https://silentprocess.github.io/litaecrypt/)

 ###### 3.2 About cryptographically safe PRNGs
 Cryptographically safe PRNGs or CSPRNGs operate much like the PRNGs, except they are seeded with more unpredictable data and have stricter qualifications for the data they produce.
-The output bits of a CSPRNG must not be predictable at higher than 50% success rate, and the past outputs must not be predictable from the observed outputs.
+The output bits of a CSPRNG must not be predictable at higher than 50% success rate, and the past or future outputs must not be predictable from the observed outputs.

 On Linux machines, the device /dev/urandom is most often used.
 It collects a pool of entropy from various hard-to-predict data sources, such as key presses or inter-interrupt timings.
-This data is then used to seed a ChaCha20-based CRNG, that is essentially a stream cipher with a 256-bit key producing an endless output of cryptographically secure data.
+This data is then used to seed a ChaCha20-based CRNG, which is essentially a stream cipher and provides the user with a very large number of cryptographically secure bytes.

 On Windows the standard CSPRNG is the CryptGenRandom handle.
 Much like /dev/urandom it is initialized with hard-to-predict data from various sources, including but not limited to high-precision performance counters, hash of the users enviroment block and internal
 CPU counters.
 For the PRNG part of the CSPRNG Microsoft uses an "implementation of the AES counter-mode based PRNG specified in NIST Special Publication 800-90".